YunanZhu/Pytorch-TestRankIQA/README.md

 - ***[Baidu disk](https://pan.baidu.com/s/1HjYFypg-RWE-W-TvNQ-02A), and the password is ```riqa```.***
 - ***[Google drive](https://drive.google.com/drive/folders/1OQ0IQrWoricMhaIyfwqsJVlYpXHKPP1z).***

+I have used these pre-trained model files to test the performance on LIVE2 and TID2013.
+The test results are recorded in [test results.xlsx](test%20results.xlsx).

 ## Tips
 ***I cannot guarantee the correctness of the pre-trained Pytorch model files and the test results.***